civo/docs/content/docs/database/index.md

 [Civo Database](https://www.civo.com/databases) is a top-tier managed database service that offers optimized performance and reliability at an affordable price.

-With support for popular databases such as MySQL and PostgreSQL, automatic backups, high-availability options, and 24/7 support, Civo Database offers a simplified approach to database management.
+With support for PostgreSQL 17, automatic backups, high-availability options, and 24/7 support, Civo Database offers a simplified approach to database management.

 :::warning Database Version Updates
 **Important notices regarding database versions:**